 Stock-based compensation awards are granted periodically to the named executive officers to attract, motivate and retain these employees.
 Stock options are performance-based since the stock options will have value to the named executive officers only to the extent of any increase in the Corporation's stock price.
 Performance stock units are performance-based since the performance stock units vest only if the Corporation achieves the specified performance metrics.
-Restricted stock units, which are not performance-based, are used only selectively where there is a need to provide a long-term incentive for a particular named executive officer to remain in the employment of the Corporation.
+Restricted stock units, which are not performance-based, are used to provide a direct ownership interest in the Corporation and a long-term incentive for the named executive officers to remain in the employment of the Corporation.
+In 2011, one restricted stock unit was issued for every two performance stock units issued to a particular named executive officer.

-Stock options are typically granted in late June of each year, but stock options may be granted at other times in the event of the new hire of an executive officer or the special award of a stock option to recognize individual performance.
+Stock options have been granted in late June or July of each year, but stock options may be granted at other times in the event of the new hire of an executive officer or the special award of a stock option to recognize individual performance.
+The Compensation Committee intends to change the grant date for stock options in the future so that stock options are granted in the first quarter of each year at the same time as other stock-based incentive compensation.
 The Compensation Committee establishes the meeting dates and grant dates for stock options and does not determine these dates based on knowledge of material nonpublic information or in response to the Corporation's stock price.

-In 2010, nonqualified stock options generally were granted to the named executive officers in amounts consistent with the Corporation's recent historical pattern of stock option grants.
-The Corporation granted stock options to the named executive officers in 2010 to encourage the named executive officers to work with a long-term view in the interest of shareholders and to reward the achievement of long-term growth in the Corporation's stock price.
+In 2011, nonqualified stock options generally were granted to the named executive officers in amounts consistent with the Corporation's recent historical pattern of stock option grants.
+The Corporation granted stock options to the named executive officers in 2011 to encourage the named executive officers to work with a long-term view in the interest of shareholders and to reward the achievement of long-term growth in the Corporation's stock price.